Welcome to the Australian Society of Orthodontists Foundation for Research and Education website.

 In encouraging research, the Foundation confers the following awards:

 The Foundation is administered by a committee appointed by the Council of ASO Inc and the current Federal President of the ASO Inc who is an ex-officio member.
 The Council of the ASO Foundation are the Trustees of the Foundation.
-The Foundation has been given the status of a tax-free organisation which means that donations to the Foundation are tax deductible.
+The Foundation has been given the status of a Health Promotion Charity, a tax-free organisation which means that donations to the Foundation are tax deductible.

 Brisbane was the host city for 2017 Foundation meeting held 3-4 March.
 ASOFRE would like to sincerely thank Professor Henry Fields, Ohio USA, for accepting our invitation to present a series of lectures which reflected a wide range of areas that he has been actively involved with in his long clinical, academic and research career.